jhollinger/occams-record/README.md

 **More complicated example**

 Notice that we're eager loading splines, but *only the fields that we need*.
-If that's a wide table, your DBA **and** your sysadmin will thank you.
-(Or you can thank yourself, if DevOps is your thing.)
+If that's a wide table, your DBA will thank you.

     widgets = MicroRecord.
       query(Widget.order("name")).